 When it became clear in 1920 that the United States had no intention of underwriting Britain and instead would revert to her prewar isolationism, the bitterness of disappointment in the Round Table were beyond bounds.
 29

-Waaaaaa – the big babies wailed over not getting to boss everyone around
+The big babies wailed over not getting to boss everyone around, and take their stuff

 The British nobility resorted to a covert method for getting America to forward their world domination plan.

 They created a front group in America for infiltrating and covertly influencing the American government.

 The Round Table created the Council On Foreign Relations in New York City on July 29, 1921.

 Whitney Shepardson was a director of the Council on Foreign Relations.

 Allen Dulles was also a director of the Council on Foreign Relations.

 Thomas Lamont was a member of the Council on Foreign Relations.